The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/foundations/index.md

   A first-principles description of recruiting as the process of resolving a company problem by introducing a human being into a system.

-  This document defines the three irreducible elements of recruiting:
+  This document defines the four irreducible elements of recruiting:
   - a problem to be solved (role definition)
+  - sourcing (finding the right people who may be able to fix the problem)
-  - capability (can someone do the job?)
+  - capability (can someone do the job? actually fix the problem?)
   - intent (does someone want to do the job?)

 - **[Intent](./intent.md)**